se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 # Timeout after which to consider a program to fail (and not run multiple times)
 timeout = "90s"
 ```
+The respective options for `--quick` are defined inside the function definition `quick`.

 ### Saving time: Only run some benchmarks
 Of course, it is also possible to save time by running just a subset of the benchmarks.